uboslinux/ubos-docs/source/users/upgrading.rst

 will perform all necessary steps.
 This includes:

 #.
 Checking whether software upgrades are available.
 #.
-Displaying an "upgrade in progress" message when accessed over the web during the
+Displaying an "upgrade in progress" message to users who attempt to access your
-   upgrade.
+   device over the web during the upgrade.
 #.
 Temporarily backing up the data of all installed apps.
 #.
 Uninstalling all installed apps.
 #.
 Downloading and installing upgraded packages.